 Return to Top

 A visual effect on an LED display applied to a single frame to attract the attention of viewers.

-2. For other media, it is the average number of times an individual has a opportunity to see an advertising message during a defined period of time.
+times an individual has a opportunity to see an advertising message

+Return to Top